 Perhaps you want to work with an established team of Salesforce specialists to optimise engagement with customers using the latest CRM technologies.
 Or you might prefer to take the lead in an SME, setting up their first cutting-edge CRM system so they can steal a march on the competition.

-We’ve got the connections so you’ll get access to the top employers and the best jobs – including those not available anywhere else – to help you secure your next role.
+We have the connections so you’ll get access to the top employers and the best jobs – including those not available anywhere else – to help you secure your next role.

 It’s certainly a busy time in the world of CRM, with the Covid-19 pandemic a big driver for lots of the change.
 The rise in mobile CRM, with the addition of more mobile-compatible CRM features has allowed stakeholders access to CRM resources wherever they are based.